katemihalikova/ion-datetime-picker/README.md

 ## Daylight saving time

 The datetime picker is using `Date` object with your browser's timezone, including any DST.
-When you change the date, hour, or minute and set the time to an invalid value because of moving from 2:00 to 3:00 at the beginning of DST, the time is automatically adjusted to a valid value.
+When you change the date, hour, minute, or second, which sets the time to an invalid value because of moving from 2:00 to 3:00 at the beginning of DST, the time is automatically adjusted to a valid value.
 On the other hand, when the DST ends, I do NOT take the inserted hour into consideration, but this may be fixed in the future.